Lyther/PerfectlyBalanced---Ships/README.md

 If a new version is released/needs to be compatible with an older version, please let us know via message or private message from Creative Workshop.

+Compatible Mods:

+* ZoFE: The Zenith of Fallen Empires - 25%

 For other mods that are compatible, such as new weapon slot types/ship types, please leave a message through the Creative Workshop and I will also start compatibility updates for the following mods.

-* ZoFE: The Zenith of Fallen Empires
 * NSC: New Ship Classes

 # 意识流平衡：舰船